rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 ### Spring 2016

-I reached out a my undergraduate advisor in my first semester after being fascinated with Scheme[^1].
+I reached out a my undergraduate advisor in my first semester after being fascinated with Scheme.{% footnote() %}
+Yes, I am a walking PL cliché.
+{% end %}
 After some back and forth, I quickly started a project.
 The project was to build a formal semantics for bash scripts.
 The bash specification is large and complicated with a lot of subtle interactions.
 The particular phase we were interested in formalizing were the bash shell [expansions][].
 We tried to build a Hoare logic style semantics for the expansion, because we wanted to ultimately verify properties of these shell scripts.
-Unfortunately, I showed that such a semantics becomes super complicated and we abandoned the project[^2].
+Unfortunately, I showed that such a semantics becomes super complicated and we abandoned the project.{% footnote() %}
+Michael Greenberg, one of our collaborators, continued working on this and has come up with some [nice results](http://shell.cs.pomona.edu/).
+{% end %}
 A few weeks into research and I had already failed a project.

 ### Summer 2016